-Lesson 5: Great readers of poetry identify how the structure of the poem supports the big idea throughout the poem.
+Lesson 5: Great readers of poetry identify how the text structure supports the big idea throughout the poem.

-Great readers of poetry recognize that they are reading a poem and read it twice-once to understand the literal meaning and a second time to identify the broader meaning.
+Great readers of poetry recognize that they are reading a poem and read it twice- once to understand the literal meaning and a second time to identify the broader meaning.
 They make mind movies while reading.